Amira Nature Foods Presents A Buying Opportunity

 There are a number of points about ANFI's debt that should be reassuring to long-term investors.

-First and foremost, short-sellers have been arguing that ANFI has a debt problem for years, but it has never defaulted on its debt.
+First and foremost, short sellers have been arguing that ANFI has a debt problem for years, but it has never defaulted on its debt.
 Instead, it has continued to reduce its debt outstanding, all while consistently maintaining profitability.

 Next, any debt worries should be calmed by the fact CEO Karan Chanana will support ANFI if it is in need of additional liquidity.
 As stated in the last 6-K:

-Mr. Karan A. Chanana, ANFI's Chairman and Chief Executive Officer and Ms. Anita Daing a former Director of APFPL have issued personal guarantees in favor of consortium of banks that granted APFPL its outstanding secured revolving credit facilities.
-Under these personal guarantees Mr. Karan A. Chanana and Ms. Anita Daing have guaranteed the repayment of secured revolving credit facilities up to a limit of $231,623,362 and $237,790,263 as at September 30, 2016 and March 31, 2016, respectively.
+Mr. Karan A. Chanana, ANFI's Chairman and Chief Executive Officer and Ms. Anita Daing a former Director of APFPL have issued personal guarantees in favor of a consortium of banks that granted APFPL its outstanding secured revolving credit facilities.
+Under these personal guarantees, Mr. Karan A. Chanana and Ms. Anita Daing have guaranteed the repayment of secured revolving credit facilities up to a limit of $231,623,362 and $237,790,263 as at September 30, 2016, and March 31, 2016, respectively.

 Back in September, the Board of Directors approved the conversion of $3,000,000 worth of loans provided by Chanana into 416,666 ordinary shares at a price of $7.20/share.
-Chanana would not be converting these loans into shares if he did not think see the long-term value in its shares.
+Chanana would not be converting these loans into shares if he did not see the long-term value in its shares.
 He now holds 28,747,283 ordinary shares, which represents 76.53% of all outstanding shares.
 Investors should remember that Chanana has never sold any of his shares in the company, even when the company was trading north of $20 a few years ago.
 This is CEO who is wholeheartedly committed to ensuring the company's viability and steward it towards growth.

 Short sellers are grossly exaggerating liquidity issues in an attempt to make quick money off of an artificial sell-off.
 This can be done because ANFI is very thinly traded, with on average only 107,000 shares being traded daily over the past three months.
-Any news item can move this ticker, and bad news can rattle shareholder confidence.
-This is why about 444,000 shares traded hands in response to Liberty Street Research's piece, which is 4-times average daily volume.
+Any news item can move this ticker and bad news can rattle shareholder confidence.
+This is why about 444,000 shares traded hands in response to Liberty Street Research's piece, which is four times average daily volume.

-In spite of this sell-off today, many short-sellers have been covering their positions this month.
+In spite of this sell-off today, many short sellers have been covering their positions this month.
 On November 30, there were 2.2 million shares sold short.
 As of December 15, there were only 1.8 million shares sold short.

 A closer look at recent short-selling activity indicates that someone took a large short position recently in order to profit off of a sell-off.
-Using data from FINRA, it can be seen that 34,525 shares were sold short on December 16, an unusually high number given that usually less than 5,000 shares are sold short on any given day over the past three-months.
+Using data from FINRA, it can be seen that 34,525 shares were sold short on December 16, an unusually high number given that usually less than 5,000 shares are sold short on any given day over the past three months.
 It appears someone was positioning themselves very conveniently in preparation for a manipulated sell-off.

 Source: FINRA